JohanChane/clashtui/README.md

 [Install]
 WantedBy=default.target
 ```
- - To enable at boot: `systemctl enable mihomo`
+ - To enable at boot: `systemctl --user enable mihomo`
- - To start the service: `systemctl start mihomo`
+ - To start the service: `systemctl --user start mihomo`

  > It's advised to test the mihomo service with a functional mihomo configuration to verify its success.
  >
- > And check for any missing [meta-rules-dat](https://github.com/MetaCubeX/meta-rules-dat) files.
+ > Check for any missing [meta-rules-dat](https://github.com/MetaCubeX/meta-rules-dat) files.

 ### Windows